Vectorworks/developer-scripting/Function Reference/Functions/SecondaryUnits.md

 |dispFrac|BOOLEAN|Fractional display setting.|

 ## Remarks
-See [[VS:GetPrimaryUnitInfo| GetPrimaryUnitInfo]] for details on changes in version 9 and again in version 12.
+See [GetPrimaryUnitInfo](GetPrimaryUnitInfo.md) for details on changes in version 9 and again in version 12.

 ## Examples
 #### VectorScript ####